benhuds/benhuds.github.io/posts/2018-05-28-redis-bloom.md

 - $h_1(21)$ mod 10 = 4, so set $b$[4] = 1.
 - $h_2(21)$ mod 10 = 7, so set $b$[7] = 1.

-Now our Bloom filter looks like:
+At this stage, our Bloom filter is:

 [0,1,0,0,1,0,0,1,0,0]